zkweb-framework/ZKWeb.Demo/README.md

 # How to run

 - Download this project from github
-- Modify 'Database' and 'ConnectionString' src\ZKWeb.Demo.AspNetCore\App_Data\config.json
+- Modify 'Database' and 'ConnectionString' in 'src\ZKWeb.Demo.AspNetCore\App_Data\config.json'
   - or you can simply replace config.json with config.sqlite.json
 - Set ZKWeb.Demo.AspNetCore as primary project and run it